momentohq/public-dev-docs/docs/leaderboard/index.md

 <details>
   <summary>What's the difference between Momento Leaderboard and Redis Sorted Sets?</summary>
-  Momento Leaderboard has a much more efficient memory footprint, allowing us to scale to tens of millions of records.
+  Momento Leaderboard has a much more efficient memory footprint, allowing us to scale to tens of millions of records, and the APIs were built with gaming use cases specifically in mind.
-  Additionally, we will soon offer more purpose-built APIs for leaderboards, like competition ranking.
 </details>

 <details>